DataDog/integrations-extras/anecdote/README.md

 Anecdote continuously monitors customer feedback from sources like app store reviews and customer support tickets.
 With this integration, Anecdote sends any feedback that is classified as a bug to Datadog, in addition to the meta information that is available (version, operating system, etc.).

-For every new reported bug, Anecdote sends an event to Datadog, so developers can create a case or an incident.
+For every new reported bug, Anecdote sends an event to Datadog so you can create a case or an incident.
 On top of that, the solution enables correlation analysis of machine signals (like CPU utilization) with user-reported signals.
 Using customer feedback data logs, you can significantly shorten the MTTR and systematically discover hard to replicate issues.

 Anecdote monitors customer feedback from more than 80 sources, including: